Berczy Park: Features

-The distinctive feature of the park is a large, two-tier fountain with cast-iron statues of 27 dogs and a cat.
+The distinctive feature of the park is a large, two-tier fountain with cast-iron statues of 27 dogs and a cat, affectionately named "Pam McCat" after the late councillor Pam McConnell, who spearheaded the construction of the park.
 The dogs are all looking up towards a large bone perched on the fountain's peak.
-The cat is looking north at statues of two small birds perched on the arm of a lamp post about 3 m away from the fountain.
-The fountain also includes a ground level trough to provide drinking water for real dogs.
-Each of the dog statues contributes to the fountain function by each sprouting water upwards from their mouths.
-There is also a second cat statue perched on an electrical box at the south-west corner of the park.
+Pam, the cat is looking north at statues of two small birds perched on the arm of a lamp post about 3 m away from the fountain.
+The fountain also includes a ground-level trough to provide drinking water for real dogs.
+Each of the dog statues contributes to the fountain function by sprouting water upwards from their mouths.
+There is also a second cat statue perched on an electrical box at the southwest corner of the park looking west towards an upcoming Cat Park.

 At the east end of the park, there is an irrigated pea gravel patch, intended for dog owners to allow their pets to do their business.
 The landscaping includes grassy berms and garden beds.
 A children's play area is planned for the northwest corner of the park.
 Scott Street, on the west side of the park, features curbless borders and pavers to integrate the street into the park design.
 The City's Economic Development and Culture Division has commissioned a public artwork titled Jacob's Ladder by Toronto artist Luis Jacob.
 It will be installed in late 2017 on the west side of the park.